Azure/azure-orbital-integration/orbital-helper/README.md

 # ARM Orbital Helper

-The package provides user-friendly helper for accomplishing day-to-day Azure Orbital tasks.
+ARM Orbital Helper package provides a user-friendly helper for accomplishing tasks related to [Azure Orbital Ground Station(AOGS)](https://docs.microsoft.com/en-us/azure/orbital/overview).
 It also serves as a proof of concept for using the `@azure/arm-orbital` NodeJS SDK.

 ## Functionality